-A minimum acceptable score of 600 on the paper-based TOEFL, 250 on the computer-based TOEFL, or 100 on the internet-based TOEFL is required for admission.
-For IELTS, a minimum acceptable overall score of 7.5 is required for admission to our school.
-Test scores are valid for 2 years from the test date.
+For admission consideration a minimum acceptable score of 95 on the internet-based TOEFL is required or a minimum acceptable overall score of 7.0 on the IELTS is required.
+Test scores are valid for two (2) years from the test date.
 Submit scores to SOPHAS using the reporting code 5688 (TOEFL); no department code is needed.
-Official IELTS scores meeting the minimum requirement should be mailed to:

-ATTN: Admissions UTHealth School of Public Health 1200 Pressler Street, RAS E-201 Houston, TX 77030
+Official IELTS scores should be mailed to: ATTN: Admissions UTHealth School of Public Health 1200 Pressler Street, RAS E-201 Houston, TX 77030